tensorflow/docs/site/en/install/lang_java.md

 ## Building from Source

-To build TensorFlow Java from source and possibly customize it, please read the following [instructions](https://github.com/tensorflow/java/blob/master/README.md#building-sources).
+To build TensorFlow Java from sources and possibly customize it, please read the following [instructions](https://github.com/tensorflow/java/blob/master/README.md#building-sources).

+Please also note that custom builds are not supported by TensorFlow Java maintainers.

 ## Example Program